 Early logistical problems posed by the lack of a nearby mainland access to Burton Island led to the acquisition of Kamp Kill Kare, a former boy's camp at the tip of St. Albans Point, in 1967.
 Kamp Kill Kare State Park provides support facilities for Burton Island, including parking lots, a boat ramp and the ferry dock and breakwater.
 Kamp Kill Kare is a day use park with a swimming beach, picnic area and group shelter.
 Renovated in 1982, the 1870’s-era railroad resort hotel on the grounds now includes staff housing and public rest rooms.
 The first floor lobby includes historic photos of both parks.

-There are 17 tent sites and 26 lean-to sites plus 15 boat moorings and a 100-slip marina with Wi-Fi (wireless internet) connection, dockside electricity, fuel service, and a marine holding-tank pumpout facility.
+There are 17 tent sites, 26 lean-to sites, and 3 new cabins, plus 15 boat moorings and a 100-slip marina with Wi-Fi (wireless internet) connection, dockside electricity, and a marine holding-tank pumpout facility.
 This, with ferry service to the island (no vehicles) from Kamp Kill Kare, makes Burton Island one of the most unique parks in Vermont.
 Rest rooms have running water and hot showers ($).
 There are 3 miles of shoreline, hiking trails, a nature center/museum, park store and food service, rowboat and canoe rentals, and places to swim and picnic.
 Gear delivery to your site can be arranged for $10/each way.

 Burton Island camping reservations:

 Unlike other parks, reservations for Burton Island campsites open up eleven months in advance on the 15th of the month or the first business day thereafter.
 We do this so that we can devote all our energies to serving Burton customers on these busy days.